mehmetozkn/computer-store-app-backend/README.md

 ### Spring Boot Application

-- This project provides to add products to basket for existing users.
+- This project provides to add comment to basket for existing users.

 ### Summary